Biomedical Engineering Curriculum

 - Students will learn critical thinking, problem-solving, communication and management skills, and develop an understanding of the increasing importance of leadership and ethics in the engineering field.

 The curriculum includes 133 Credit Hours, including 52 credit hours of engineering content.
-In addition to math, science courses and labs and the University core curriculum, students will take the following engineering courses (courses subject to change):
+In addition to math, science courses and labs and the Bridges Common Learning Experience, students will take the following engineering courses (courses subject to change):

 - Introduction to Biomedical Engineering (BME)